 We are a clinical-stage biotech company focused on developing and commercializing new therapeutics to alleviate pain.
 Our clinical focus is on the selectively targeting the sodium ion-channel known as "NaV1.7", as well as other receptors in the NaV family.
 NaV1.7 has been genetically validated as a pain receptor in human physiology.
 Genetic studies have shown that families with a certain inherited NaV1.7 modulation consistently show a pathology of not feeling pain.
 A NaV1.7 blocker is a chemical entity that modulates the structure of the sodium-channel in a way to prevent the transmission of pain perception to the central nervous system ("CNS").
-Our goal is to develop a novel and proprietary class of NaV blockers that target the body's peripheral nervous system and have demonstrated safety in a Phase 1 study.
-Our lead candidate, CC8464, has a good safety and tolerability profile in Phase 1 clinical trials.
-We currently plan to begin Phase 2a studies for CC8464 in 2023.
+Our goal is to develop a novel and proprietary class of NaV blockers that target the body's peripheral nervous system, initially for Erythromelalgia ("EM"), a rare condition that primarily affects the feet and, less commonly, the hands (extremities).
+It is characterized by intense, burning pain of affected extremities, severe redness (erythema), and increased skin temperature that may be episodic or almost continuous in nature.

 According to Mordor Intelligence, the global pain management market was valued at approximately \$67 billion in 2021, and it is expected to have revenues of \$89 billion in 2027, with a CAGR of 4.65% over the forecast period.
-Also according to Mordor Intelligence, the United States has the largest market for pain management pharmaceuticals and Asia-Pacific is the region showing the strongest growth.
+Also, according to Mordor Intelligence, the United States has the largest market for pain management pharmaceuticals and Asia-Pacific is the region showing the strongest growth.
 North America holds the largest share in the pain management market, with the United States being the most significant contributor to its revenue.
 According to data published by the Centers for Disease Control and Prevention ("CDC"), in 2019, 20.4% of adults had chronic pain, and 7.4% of adults had chronic pain that had limited work and daily activities frequently.
 Additionally, according to the CDC, chronic pain increased with age, and the highest level was reported in patients aged 65 years and above.
 The prescription pain management market in the United States is still largely dominated by opioid analgesics.
 Opioid analgesics decrease the perception of pain by stimulating a range of opioid receptors that modulate pain signals.
 The most widely used opioid analgesics, including morphine, fentanyl and hydromorphone, act primarily through the activation of mu opioid receptors in the CNS.
 However, because of the wide distribution of mu opioid receptors throughout the brain, morphine and other mu opioid analgesics also trigger a characteristic pattern of adverse side effects, in particular severe abuse and addiction.